saltyorg/docs/docs/sandbox/apps/yacht.md

 ### 3. Setup

-- The default login is the email and user password from accounts.yml
+- The default login is the email accounts.yml and the password is `pass`

 - Check out [the getting started guide](https://yacht.sh/docs/Installation/Getting_Started){: target=_blank rel="noopener noreferrer" } if this is the first time you've used Yacht.